 Introduction

-Mapping and predicting species distributions is fundamental to the sciences of ecology, biogeography, and conservation, among many others.
+Mapping and predicting species ranges and distributions is fundamental to the sciences of ecology, biogeography, and conservation, among many others.
 Knowing where individuals of a species exist, and what allows them to persist there, provides foundational information for understanding species ranges, how best to protect and manage species, and how they may respond to increasing human impacts and a changing climate.
 A rich literature tackles the many dimensions of these questions.

 One very important outcome of this body of science is the various compiled databases of species distribution maps.
-In the oceans there are now two such global repositories (if we define it narrowly; OBIS is global species distribution, but not quite range maps) – Aquamaps predicted distribution maps (Kaschner et al. 2013) and International Union for Conservation of Nature (IUCN) range maps (REF) – that are used for a wide range of purposes, including assessing marine species status (Halpern et al. 2012, Selig et al. 2013), evaluating global biodiversity patterns (Coll et al. 2010, Martin et al. 2014), predicting range shifts (Molinos et al. 2015), and setting conservation priorities (Klein et al. 2015).
-The two data collections ostensibly describe the same information, but significant differences in methodology and intent could lead to dramatically different understandings of our marine ecosystems, with significant implications for policy and conservation recommendations.
+In the oceans there are now two such global repositories (if we define it narrowly; OBIS is global species distribution, but not quite range maps) – Aquamaps predicted distribution maps (Kaschner et al. 2013) and International Union for Conservation of Nature (IUCN) range maps (REF).
+They are used for a wide range of purposes, including assessing marine species status (Halpern et al. 2012, Selig et al. 2013), evaluating global biodiversity patterns (Coll et al. 2010, Martin et al. 2014), predicting range shifts (Molinos et al. 2015), and setting conservation priorities (Klein et al. 2015).
+These two data sources ostensibly describe the same information, but significant differences in methodology and intent could lead to dramatically different understandings of our marine ecosystems, with significant implications for policy and conservation recommendations.

 Importantly, biases in taxonomic or spatial coverage of a dataset could shift management or conservation actions towards places or species that aren’t actually the most in need (shift management or conservation actions away from places or species that are most in need?).(maybe Jetz 2008?)
 False indications of presence (commission errors) overestimate the protection afforded by a marine reserve, while false indications of absence (omission errors) reduce the adequacy of a reserve system by underestimating species distributions.
 (Rondinini et al. 2006)

-To understand the implications of similarities and differences between the two datasets, we compared how each data set represents the global spatial distribution of species.
-For the relatively small number of species mapped in both datasets, we examined how well their spatial distribution maps align.
-We then reanalyze two recent studies using these datasets based on different versions of the data to illustrate how and why decisions about which species range data to use affect our understanding of the status of marine biodiversity.
+To understand the implications of similarities and differences between the Aquamaps and IUCN datasets, we compared how each data source? represents the global spatial distribution of species.
+For the X% of species mapped in both datasets, we examined how well their spatial distribution maps align in several ways: X, X, X. We then reanalyze two recent studies using these datasets based on different versions of the data to illustrate how and why decisions about which species range data to use affect our understanding of the status of marine biodiversity.
+We found X, which …

-Overview of datasets
+Overview of Aquamaps and IUCN datasets

 We may need to shorten this section to fit this paper into the format guidelines for PNAS.
 If so, some of this can be pushed to the Suppl.
 Materials. - BH

-The IUCN publishes species distribution maps as vector shapefiles, by taxonomic groups. xperts outline polygons to represent a species' extent of occurrence, based on observation records and refined by the experts understanding of the species' range and habitat preferences.
-IUCN range map taxonomic groups have been "comprehensively assessed," i.e. at least 90% of the species within the taxonomic group have been evaluated.
+The IUCN publishes species distribution maps as spatial vector polygon shapefiles, bundled by taxonomic groups (iucn.org).
+Experts outline spatial boundaries for the polygons to represent a specific species' extent of occurrence, based on observation records and refined by the experts’ understanding of the species' range and habitat preferences.
+IUCN releases range maps and a bundle for taxonomic groups when they have been "comprehensively assessed," i.e. when at least 90% of the species within the taxonomic group have been evaluated (REF).
 While this mitigates sampling bias within taxa, it also means that entire taxonomic groups remain unavailable until they have met this threshold of comprehensive assessment.